yet-another-static-site-generator/yass/docs/pages.md

   Must be in [RFC3339](http://www.faqs.org/rfcs/rfc3339.html) time style.
 This parameter is optional.
 If you not set it, the program will use time when file html (created from this markdown file) was last time updated.
+- author - The name of the author of the page.
+This parameter is optional.
+- authoremail - The email address of the author of the page.
+This parameter is optional.

 Example of markdown file with Atom feed settings for Atom feed source as `tags`: